Jayvon Graves: College career

 As a freshman, Graves played in all 36 games and averaged 5.1 points and 2.3 rebounds per-game.
 He helped the team finish 27–9 and defeat Arizona in the first round of the NCAA Tournament.
 As a sophomore, he became a starter, contributing 9.7 points and 4.2 rebounds per game.
 Graves helped the Bulls finish a school-record 32–4 and defeat Arizona State in the first round of the NCAA Tournament before losing to eventual national runner-up Texas Tech.
 His best game as a sophomore came on February 19, 2019, when he tallied 26 points in a 114–67 blowout win over Ohio.

 Coming into his junior season, Graves was the leading returning scorer on a team that lost C. J. Massinburg, Nick Perkins and Jeremy Harris to graduation.
 On February 21, 2020, Graves scored a career-high 33 points in a 104–98 double overtime win at Kent State.
 As a junior, Graves led Buffalo in scoring at 17.1 points per game in addition to averaging 5.4 rebounds and 2.5 assists per game in 32 games, all starts.
 He set the program record for field goals attempted in a season with 479, and his 204 made field goals are third highest in a season at Buffalo.
 He was named to the First Team All-MAC.
 Following the season, he declared for the 2020 NBA draft but did not hire an agent.
 On June 6, Graves announced he was withdrawing from the draft and returning to Buffalo.
 On March 2, 2021, he posted a triple-double with 13 points, 11 assists and 10 rebounds in an 80–78 win over Akron.
 As a senior, Graves averaged 14.2 points, 6.1 rebounds and 3.8 assists per game.
 He was named to the Second Team All-MAC.

 Professional career

 Austin Spurs (2021–2022)

 After going undrafted in the 2021 NBA draft, Graves signed with the Austin Spurs of the NBA G League on October 27, 2021.

-Limoges CSP (2022–present)
+Limoges CSP (2022–2023)

 He signed with Limoges CSP of the LNB Pro A on July 30, 2022.
 On December 22, 2022, Graves' NBA G League rights were traded from the Austin Spurs to the Windy City Bulls.

+Riesen Ludwigsburg (2023–2024)

+On July 3, 2023, he signed with MHP Riesen Ludwigsburg of the Basketball Bundesliga.

+Rytas Vilnius (2024–2025)

+On July 25, 2024, Graves signed with Rytas Vilnius of the Lithuanian Basketball League (LKL) and the BCL.

+Legia Warsaw (2025–present)

+On July 26, 2025, Graves signed with Legia Warsaw of the Polish Basketball League (LKL) and the BCL.